Jeffernyy/bmis/readme.md

 ### Installation

-_This section provides instructions for installing and setting up the project.
-Follow these steps to get your environment configured and ready to use._
+Here are the instructions for installing and setting up the project.
+Follow these steps to configure your environment and get ready to use it.\_

 1. Clone the repo
    ```sh